Glen L. Urban

-Glen L. Urban has been a member of the MIT Sloan School of Management faculty since 1966 and dean at the school from 1993 to 1998.
+Glen L. Urban (born April 15, 1940) has been a member of the MIT Sloan School of Management faculty since 1966 and dean at the school from 1993 to 1998.
 Urban is a leading educator, prize-winning researcher specializing in marketing and new product development, entrepreneur, and author.
 He is the Chairman of Sloan's MIT Center for Digital Business.

 Education

 Trained initially in engineering and business—earning a B.S. in mechanical engineering in 1963 and an M.B.A. in 1964, both from the University of Wisconsin—Urban went on to earn a Ph.D. in marketing from the Kellogg School of Management at Northwestern University in 1966.

 Publications

 Urban is author of Don't Just Relate - Advocate!: A Blueprint for Profit in the Era of Customer Power (2004), which launched the field of trust-based marketing.
 He has also published more than 30 articles on premarket forecasting of new products, test marketing, product line planning, leading-edge users in new product development, and consumer budgeting.
 His papers have won several prestigious awards, including two O'Dells—in 1983 and 1986—for the best papers published in marketing research in MIT Sloan Management Review.